godotengine/godot-docs/classes/class_colorpicker.rst

 | *Getter* | is_deferred_mode()       |
 +----------+--------------------------+

-If ``true`` the color will apply only after the user releases the mouse button, otherwise it will apply immediately even in mouse motion event (which can cause performance issues).
+If ``true``, the color will apply only after the user releases the mouse button, otherwise it will apply immediately even in mouse motion event (which can cause performance issues).

 .. _class_ColorPicker_edit_alpha: